Last updated on August 20th, 2018

 It’s also not compulsory for you to tip your Bhutan tour guide and driver.
 They should be paid quite well as per tourism policy of Bhutan.
 However, when I interact with people working as tour guides and tourist drivers, they actually expect some tips from tourists on completion of a trip.

 Some tourists tip tour guide with USD 15-20 and drivers with USD 10-15 daily in a week’s tour package.
 However, it’ll depend on you.
 If you are on a solo travel, it might be quite heavy.
-You can squeeze the range as tipping itself is a voluntary thing in Bhutan or you don’t tip at all.
+You can squeeze the range as tipping in Bhutan itself is a voluntary thing or you don’t tip at all.

 Trekking or Hiking Helpers & cooks